atly2000/mixcr_start_tool/README.md

 Ann Ly

-8/17/26 - created

 Last updated 8/20/26
+This contains some of the information in the **Manual, which is downloadable.**

-Please view this document using “Web Layout” in Microsoft Word.
+Please view that document using “Web Layout” in Microsoft Word.

 **Table of Contents**